Available languages

 Edamame (green soybeans), Fried chicken, French Fries etc.

-Free flow of Sake and beer or other alcoholic beverages for adults, soft drinks for under drinking age customer
+One alcoholic beverages for adults / One soft drinks for under drinking age customer

 Gratuities